LuvHarris: A Practical Corner Detector for Event-cameras: BACKGROUND

-The authors of~\cite{Alzugaray2018} suggest a 50 ms artificial refractory period.
-In practice, it was found that under common circumstances 50 ms also removed large portions of useful signal, in which corners were missed.
+Some of the above sources of incorrect detections are directly addressed in the ARC algorithm by applying a pre-processing step to the event stream~\cite{Alzugaray2018}.
+The pre-processing consists of an event filter that behaves as an \textit{artificial refractory period}.
+The authors suggest a 50 ms artificial refractory period, however such a large filter period also removed large portions of useful signal, in which corners were not detected.
 In this case, the maximum firing rate corresponds to a 20 Hz repeating signal, in which case a RGB camera may be preferable.
-Instead, a 5 ms refractory period (i.e. 200 Hz) seemed suitable for typical signals from a hand-held, or robot-mounted, camera.
-However, more false positives were observed.
+Instead, a 5 ms refractory period seemed suitable for typical signals from a hand-held, or robot-mounted, camera.
+However, more false positives were observed with the lower value.
 The requirement of such a pre-processing imposes restrictions on the use-cases of the ARC algorithm.